 Back to the start of the day though.

-Brekkie was unusual, as I had a croissant, sliced horizontally and filled with egg, ham and cheese.
-Accompanied by hash browns, it was tasty and filling.
+horizontally and filled with egg, ham and cheese.
+Accompanied by hash browns,

-And so we mounted our trusty iron horses and rode out of Monument Valley.
-En route though we stopped for a group photo, gathered around my bike, with the giant red edifices in the background.
+Monument Valley.
+En route though we stopped for a group photo, gathered around

-The Wild West Gang, Monument Valley
+6 miles to the start of the ascent.
+The Wild West Gang, Monument Valley |

 Dean wanted us to go up on our own, leaving a gap between us, to avoid any potential issues.
 And so we set off.
 The last four are Barbara, our female rider, who is clearly nervous, Dudley, also nervous, myself and Keith/Mary.